• Skip to primary navigation

 Instructions

-• Split each chicken breast in to two pieces horizontally and place between 2 sheets of plastic wrap.
-Using the flat side of a mallet gently pound chicken into ¼ inch thick cutlets.
+• Split each chicken breast into two pieces horizontally and place between 2 sheets of plastic wrap.
+Using the flat side of a mallet gently pound chicken into ¼-inch thick cutlets.

 • Season cutlets with salt and pepper, then dredge in flour.
 Heat oil in a saute pan over medium-high heat.
 Saute cutlets 2-3 minutes on each side until golden brown and cooked through.